FranekPetara/Orbify/README.md

 2. In main folder run command: docker-compose build
-3. When build is done run by command: docker-compose up
+3. When build is done run by command: sometimes the backend initializes faster than the database (usually after the first use of docker-compose up), which may happen that the backend does not connect to the initializing database yet.
+Please use docker-compose again.
+I noticed this when I tried to run the project on different computers.

+docker-compose up

 4. Make migracion